 6. The work I do makes a difference in the success of my team.

-Why it’s important: At the heart of meaningful work is the sense that the individual has made a meaningful contribution.
+Why it’s important: At the heart of meaningful work is the sense that the individual has made a meaningful impact.
 If an employee knows their effort is being utilized and valued, their sense of ownership increases, as do their motivation and ultimate satisfaction.

 7. I’m afforded the flexibility I need to meet the needs of both my work and my personal life.